Bed Bugs on TTC Line 1: What Toronto Riders Need To Know

 How Did TTC Respond?

 The TTC acknowledged the video, stating that they were investigating the claim and would clean and inspect the subway train in question.
 According to their spokesperson, all TTC vehicles undergo daily cleaning and monthly deep cleans, with additional spot treatments as needed.
-The spokesperson also urged commuters to reporr such sightings on the SafeTTC app.
+The spokesperson also urged commuters to report such sightings on the SafeTTC app.

 How To Protect Yourself In Public Transits

 As a pest control company that has been serving Toronto for over 15 years, we have seen bed bug infestations in places many people assume are safe: movie theatres, offices, hotel lobbies, rideshares, taxis, and public transit.
 These types of public areas are extremely ideal for bed bugs.
-This is because it allows them to easily hitch a ride on clothing, backpacks, briefcases, and luggage.
-And once they hit your home or building, they reproduce quickly and are extremely hard to eradicate without professional intervention.
+This is because it allows them to easily hitch on clothing, backpacks, briefcases, and luggage.
+And once they hit your home or building, they reproduce quickly and are extremely hard to eradicate without professional treatment.

 Bed bugs are tricky, but not unbeatable.
 Here are tips our entomologist recommends for you to avoid bringing them home from a TTC commute: